 A prenuptial agreement (sometimes called an "antenuptial" or "premarital" agreement) is a written contract between two people who are planning to marry or, in certain states, enter into a civil union.

 Although it can be used for a number of reasons, it's most often a tool to address in advance certain issues that would likely arise in the event of a divorce, or the death of either of the spouses.
 Note that a valid prenuptial agreement is premised on a complete and truthful disclosure of each spouse's assets and debts prior to executing the agreement.

 Those who want to control (to the degree possible) how they will handle property and finances during their marriage and in the event of a divorce or death are good candidates for a prenup.
-Whether it be for determining what happens to their assets during and after marriage, or seeking to establish each spouse’s financial rights and duties, a prenup can provide the means to achieve those goals.
+Whether it be for determining what happens to their assets and debts during and after marriage, or seeking to establish each spouse's financial rights and duties, a prenup can provide the means to achieve those goals.

 In the case of a possible divorce, identifying issues that can arise in that scenario, and making provisions for dealing with those issues, dramatically reduces the likelihood of confusion and surprises later on.
 Likewise, if one of the spouses dies, a prenup can dictate how the deceased spouse's estate will be distributed.
 This is especially useful if you want to ensure that children from a previous relationship receive a share of the estate.

 Not having a prenup means that your state's laws will control certain elements of your marriage, including what happens in the event of divorce or death.
 In the case of divorce, the law of your state will determine what happens to your property, no matter what you may have had in mind for those assets.